tokenring-ai/file-index/README.md

 # @tokenring-ai/file-index

-Service that adds file contents or file names to chat memory through intelligent search and indexing.
+Service that adds file contents or file names to the chat memory through intelligent search and indexing.

 ## Overview